 “I just need us to get good at it, so we can be precise,” he said.

 Still, the numbers that trickle out of Netflix do provide some insight into what the company is willing to make public and what it considers its flagship shows and movies.
 Namely, Netflix appears to share results when certain projects do particularly well or set new viewership records.
-And the latest round of numbers, which arrived on Oct.
-16 with the company’s Q3 earnings report, are the last to be shared before two new competitors, Apple+ and Disney+, wade into the streaming wars in November.
+The company released a list of its top 10 most popular original movies in July 2020, saying the films Extraction and Bird Box are its top two most-watched original movies.
 Here are the most popular Netflix series and movies, according to Netflix—bearing in mind that many of the numbers below were measured over unequal periods of time.

 Orange Is The New Black (2013-2019): 105 million views